NBLtools

 Setting Up Your Environment

-# Add NBLtools to PATH (including all subdirectories)
+# Add NBLtools preprocessing scripts to PATH

-export PATH="$PATH:$NBLTOOLS_PATHS"
+export PATH="/path/to/nbltools/preprocessing:$PATH"

 export PATH="/path/to/ANTs/bin:$PATH"